manelmourelo/Quest-Boss-Balancing-Design/README.md

 ### **How to design a boss:**

-This following design tips are taken from the article [7 Essential Ingredients for an Unforgettable Boss Battle] (http://mentalblockgaming.com/blog/game-design/boss-fights/).
-You can find it in the webpage mentalblockgaming.
+This following design tips are taken from the article 7 Essential Ingredients for an Unforgettable Boss Battle.
+You can find it in the webpage [mentalblockgaming](http://mentalblockgaming.com/blog/game-design/boss-fights/).
 Even thought the tips are from the page I’ll explain them with my own words.